RedpointArchive/phabricator/README.md

-    -p 22280:22280 = forward the host's 22280 port for the notification server -v path/to/config:/config = map the configuration from the host to the container -v path/to/repo/storage:/srv/repo = map the repository storage from the host to the container --link mariadb:linked_mariadb = (optional) if you are running MariaDB in a Docker container hachque/phabricator = the name of the image
+    -p 22280:22280 = forward the host's 22280 port for the notification server -v path/to/config:/config = map the configuration from the host to the container -v path/to/repo/storage:/srv/repo = map the repository storage from the host to the container --name phabricator = the name of the container --link mariadb:linked_mariadb = (optional) if you are running MariaDB in a Docker container hachque/phabricator = the name of the image